Search This Blog

 You do not have to be a meteorologist to understand the art of Tom Thomson or his motivation to record what he did... but it does help.
 Admirers of Tom’s work must to be careful that they do not project their own vision and experiences on those of Tom’s.
 I am possibly as guilty of this as others who have been inspired by Tom but I tried to give the last word to Tom and the people who knew him personally.

-Tom was planning on painting more of what he saw... focussing on the weather.
-Nature and the weather might look like abstract art but it is real - especially if you study nature and know what is saying.
+Tom was planning on painting more of what he saw... focusing on the weather.
+Nature and the weather might look like abstract art, but it is real - especially if you study nature and know what it is saying.

 It is a tragedy in Canadian art and Canadian society that Tom never got the chance “of making some more”.
-I wonder what he might have created.
+I wonder what he might have created, but I doubt very much that it would have been abstract.
+Art historians need to get out more and experience nature firsthand like Thomson.

 Warmest regards and keep your paddle in the water,